opentable/otj-pg-embedded/README.md

 OpenTable Embedded PostgreSQL Component
 =======================================

+**This is the legacy branch, which uses an embedded tarball**

+In master we've moved to a docker based approach.
+Any further updates to the legacy branch should be community driven.

 Allows embedding PostgreSQL into Java application code with no external dependencies.
 Excellent for allowing you to unit test with a "real" Postgres without requiring end users to install